pooncs/learn_cv_with_cpp/Module_04/ex06_perspective_warp/readme.md

 2. Define the target "canonical" view (e.g., A4 aspect ratio).
 3. Compute Homography and warp.

+## Analogy: The Digital Scanner
+*   **The Problem:** You took a photo of a receipt or a whiteboard from the side.
+It looks skewed, tilted, and hard to read.
+*   **The Goal:** You want it to look flat and straight, as if you put it through a flatbed scanner.
+*   **The Process:**
+    1.  **Pin the Corners:** You tell the computer "This pixel is the top-left corner of the paper."
+    2.  **Stretch:** The computer calculates how to stretch and squeeze the image so those four corners form a perfect rectangle.
+    3.  **Result:** A clean, top-down view of the document.

 ## Practical Motivation
 Document scanning apps (CamScanner) use this to un-distort photos of receipts/papers taken at an angle.